 Psychologist – BAppSc (Psych)(Hons), GDip (Psychotherapy) MAAPi

 Shannyn Wilson is the founder and principal Psychologist at SW Psychology.
 She has extensive experience in the treatment of anxiety, panic, and associated conditions across the lifespan, and takes a multidisciplinary and client-centred approach to treatment.
+She also treats a broad range of other psychological symptoms.
 Over the past 12 years Shannyn has worked across a range of community, private, and educational settings in Melbourne, and has a particular strength in engaging with young people.

 Shannyn is a full Member of the Australian Association of Psychologists (MAAPi), and is an approved Medicare provider.
 She has a warm and engaging therapeutic style, which assists clients to build a safe and supportive therapeutic relationship to explore their current concerns.

 Shannyn brings a positive energy to working with adults, young people, and their families.
 She utilises a range of evidence-based psychological interventions in her individually tailored treatment plans, including Cognitive Behavioural Therapy (CBT), Neuropsychotherapy, Exposure Therapy, Interpersonal and Emotion-Focused Therapy (EFT), as well as Acceptance Commitment Therapy (ACT), Schema Therapy, Mindfulness, relaxation skills, and play therapies for children.